hyperraza/faucet/README.md

 The secret of an account with funds is passed as environment variable.
 When a user requests funds, a transaction from the balances pallet is made to the user's address.

+In order to use the faucet, make a GET request to `/fund?to={your-public-address}`, which will trigger the transaction and respond to the user if the funding was successful.

 ## Rate limiting

 An address can only be funded X times every 60 minutes, where it must also wait for Y minutes between